A Life of Death

 Advancing closer to 3000 miles, we ask, Is there anything more to accomplish on this train?
 Does another boarding pass seem like a foolhardy investment?

 Through substance abuse or risky life choices, many people end their ride early.
-An individual can pursue a literal life of death in professions like a mortician, medical examiner, or surgeon.
+An individual can pursue a literal life or death in professions like a mortician, medical examiner, or surgeon.
 To philosophers, such contemplation bodes an existential crisis or dread.

 The years pass.
 We view popular movie stars from the silver screen era who are no longer with us.
 Relatives and contemporaries with careers in technology and finance are disembarking the figurative train.